e-kai00/expense-tracker/README.md

 ### Wireframes

-I did initial sketches with paper and pencil and then created more detailed wireframes for desktop and mobiles using Balsamiq.
-You can find all of the wireframes for this project [here](https://github.com/e-kai00/expense-tracker/tree/main/readme-img/design/wireframes).
+I did initial sketches with paper and pencil and then created more detailed wireframes for desktop and mobiles using [Balsamiq](https://balsamiq.com/).
+You can find all of the wireframes for this project in [design](https://github.com/e-kai00/expense-tracker/tree/main/readme-img/design/wireframes) folder. <br><br>

 ### Agile Development